 Program Learning Outcomes

-Upon completion of the Studio Art program, students should be able to:
+Upon completion of the Art - Studio Art degree program, students should be able to:

 - Adequately utilize media such as paint, clay, and pencils

 - Produce artwork that follows standards and guidelines